Japanese washi wall partitions; photo courtesy Linder

 As you might suspect, this is a deceptively simple procedure.
 The same store that sells rolls of the paper will also sell you the traditional rice glue thats employed to apply it to your woodwork.

 After it has dried, it is now time to size it.
-Do this by spritzing it with plain water (preferably filtered) in a spray bottle.
+Do this by spritzing it with plain water (filtered) in a spray bottle.
 Yes, the paper will wilt and slump as it absorbs the water.

 But as soon as it dries, it will take up all the slack and conform perfectly to the space it is stretched across.